solace-fi/brand-kit/README.md

 ## Fonts

-We use PT Sans Bold for titles and PT Sans regular (normal) for paragraphs
+We use PT Sans Bold for titles and PT Sans regular (normal) for paragraphs.